Part of the MahjTips guide library

 - Number clusters

-- Repeated suits
+- Repeated numbers

 - Flowers